ballerupgis/SeMaWi/docker/README.md

 ## Optional

+### MediaWiki secrets

+Your SeMaWi Docker image has been pre-seeded with random values for `$wgSecretKey` and `$wgUpgradeKey` configuration parameters in `LocalSettings.php`.
+These are regenerated each time you build the image.
+For each container that you run off an image you built for yourself, you are strongly urged to change these two values in the container. `$wgSecretKey` takes a 64 character alphanumeric string, and `$wgUpgradeKey` takes a 16 character alphanumeric string.

 ### Logo

 You will likely want to change your logo.
 Follow the guidelines [here](https://www.mediawiki.org/wiki/Manual:$wgLogo) to incorporate your logo.